SamTV12345/PodFetch/docs/src/Installation.md

 - Create a shell script that sets the above environment variables and starts the podfetch binary
 - Make the shell script executable
 - Run the shell script

+### Terraform

+For terraform have a look at the setup directory.
+There you will find everything needed to start with your infrastructure as code.